narthia/jira-client/README.md

 - 🔄 **Dual Client Support**: Works with both standard Jira REST API and Atlassian Forge
 - 📦 **Modern Packaging**: ESM and CommonJS dual support
 - 🛡️ **Type Safe**: Fully typed API responses and requests
+- 📚 **OpenAPI Generated**: Type definitions and documentation are automatically generated from Jira's OpenAPI Schema to ensure accuracy and completeness
-- ⚡ **Zero Dependencies**: No runtime dependencies for standard Jira REST API usage. `@forge/api` is an optional peer dependency only needed for Forge apps
+- ⚡ **Zero Dependencies**: No runtime dependencies for standard Jira REST API usage. `@forge/api` is an optional peer dependency required only for Forge applications

 ## Installation